Do you want to create a successful YouTube channel? According to reports, 75% of kids say they want to become YouTubers.

 The most interesting part?
 Both channels have high engagement rates on their videos, which consistently rake in over 200K worth of views.

-Another example of a large and successful YouTube channel that leverages AI voices is edureka!
 This channel specializes in tutorials and training videos for things like AI, big data, data science, web development, cloud computing, etc.

-It currently has over 3.7 million subscribers and receives consistent views on its videos.
+It currently has over 3.8 million subscribers and receives consistent views on its videos.

 YouTube’s Monetization Policies